-The experts don’t think so.
+Experts don’t think so.

-Neil Roth, M.D., an orthopedic and sports medicine specialist at Lenox Hill Hospital in New York, says, "there is nothing better," than exercise when it comes to managing arthritis pain.
-Though, he does admit that it can be hard for people who are in pain to stick to an exercise routine.
+Neil Roth, M.D., an orthopedic surgeon and sports medicine specialist at the New York Sports Medicine Institute, says “there is nothing better” than exercise when it comes to managing arthritis pain.
+Although he does admit that it can be hard for people who are in pain to stick to an exercise routine.

-Thankfully, there are ways to make an exercise regimen more arthritis-friendly:
+Thankfully, there are ways to make an exercise regimen more arthritis-friendly.

 Prioritize Pain ManagementAccording to Stephen Soloway, M.D., a rheumatologist, the key to a successful exercise program for people with arthritis is making sure their pain is under control before they start working out.
-This will involve a trip to your loved one's doctor to diagnose which type of arthritis they have, and prescribe any necessary anti-inflammatory medications or therapies.
-Once their pain and inflammation are under control, Soloway says a senior should be able to do most types of exercise without aggravating their condition.
-A doctor can also advise an arthritis sufferer on which kinds of exercises would be good to do, as well as which ones could be harmful.
+This will likely involve a trip to the doctor to diagnose the type of arthritis a senior has and a prescription for any necessary anti-inflammatory medications or therapies.
+Once joint pain and inflammation are under control, Dr. Soloway says a senior should be able to do most types of exercise without aggravating their condition.
+A doctor can also recommend specific kinds of exercises for people with arthritis and caution against activities that could be harmful.

-- Mix it up: Switching up an exercise regimen can be extremely beneficial for a senior who is suffering from arthritis, according to Soloway.
-“Workouts should be varied—not stagnant,” he says.
-There are numerous benefits to mixing it up in the gym, not the least of which is that your loved one is less likely to become bored and uninterested in working out.
-Soloway says that it's important to consult with your loved one's doctor to come up with a workout plan that focuses on safely developing their cardiovascular capacity as well was their all-around strength and flexibility.
+Mix It UpSwitching up an exercise regimen can be extremely beneficial for a senior who is suffering from arthritis, notes Dr. Soloway.
+“Workouts should be varied not stagnant,” he says.
+There are numerous benefits of mixing it up in the gym, not the least of which is that you’re less likely to become bored and uninterested in working out.
+Dr. Soloway urges seniors with arthritis to consult with a doctor to come up with a personalized workout plan.
+A physician can develop a physical fitness program that focuses on safely developing cardiovascular capacity as well as all-around strength and flexibility.

-- In pain, no gain: Both Roth and Soloway warn arthritis-suffers to avoid workouts that cause them pain.
-“You should exercise up to a point where you are tired, but it is not good to push through pain," Roth says.
-Soloway adds that pain is your body’s way of telling you that something is wrong.
-Especially if your loved one suffers from rheumatoid arthritis, Soloway says that they need to go to the doctor to make sure their inflammation is under control before they start an exercise program.
+Pain Doesn’t Always Equal GainBoth Dr. Roth and Dr. Soloway warn individuals with arthritis to avoid workouts that cause them pain.
+“You should exercise up to a point where you are tired, but it is not good to push through pain,” Dr. Roth emphasizes.
+The old adage of “no pain, no gain” doesn’t apply here.
+Dr. Soloway adds that pain is your body’s way of telling you that something is wrong.
+It is especially important for older adults with rheumatoid arthritis to go to the doctor to make sure their inflammation is under control before starting an exercise program.

-- Work on weaknesses: When it comes to strength training, a senior might want to stick with the exercises that they’re good at.
-But Soloway says it’s equally (if not more) important for your elderly loved one to work on increasing strength in their weaker areas.
-Roth says that some of the most beneficial types of exercises a senior can do are those that strengthen the muscles that support their arthritic joints.
-A doctor or physical therapist can help your loved one come up with a set of exercises geared towards strengthening the areas around their pain points.
+Work on WeaknessesWhen it comes to strength training, a senior might want to stick with the exercises that they’re good at.
+However, Dr. Soloway points out that it’s equally (if not more) important to target weaker muscle groups.
+According to Dr. Roth, some of the most beneficial exercises a senior can do are those that strengthen the muscles that support their arthritic joints.
+A doctor or physical therapist can design a set of exercises geared towards strengthening the areas around pain points.

-- Don’t forget to eat (right): There's no magical diet that can take away aches and pains, but eating healthy can beneficial for seniors who have arthritis.
-Soloway suggests tailoring your loved one’s diet to fit their exercise regimen.
-For example, if a senior is engaging in a good amount of strength-building exercises to build up the muscles around their joints, make sure they're getting enough healthy protein (egg whites, almonds, chicken, salmon, etc.) to help fuel muscle growth.
-If they’re doing a good amount of cardio, make sure they're eating high-quality carbohydrates (fruit, whole grain pasta and bread, brown rice, etc.).
+Don’t Forget to Eat RightThere’s no magical diet that can take away aches and pains, but eating a healthy, nutritious diet can do wonders for seniors who have arthritis.
+Dr. Soloway suggests tailoring one’s diet to one’s exercise regimen.
+For example, if a senior is engaging in a good amount of strength-training exercises to build up the muscles around their joints, they’ll need plenty of lean protein like eggs, almonds, chicken and salmon to help fuel muscle growth.
+If they’re doing a good amount of cardio, high-quality carbohydrates, such as fruit, whole grain pasta and bread, and brown rice, are a must.